Updated: Dec 15, 2020

 Ayurveda developed a system of reading body symptoms and corresponding them with solutions.
 Certain nutrients, herbs and foods were identified to heal various signs of imbalance.

-Ayurveda taught practitioners how to guide the patient into reading their own intuition.
+Ayurveda taught practitioners how to guide their patients into reading their own intuition.
 If more people are educated on their own health, there can be less pressure on the medical system.

 Do you know YOUR constitution?

 Diving deeper into Ayurveda, we can classify our body type into a specific constitution type (vata, pita, kapha).
 If you are interested in taking a test, google it!

 Once you know your constitution you can learn about the best foods to fuel your body, daily routines, types of activity and more.

 Here are some other concepts from Ayurveda that you may notice on this website:

 We are what we eat.
 We are also what we are unable to excrete.
 We are also a sum of our environment.